kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 //
 // KfApp is used by commands under bootstrap/cmd/{bootstrap,kfctl}.
 KfApp provides a common
-// API for different implementations like gcp, minikube, docker-for-desktop, etc.
+// API for different implementations like gcp and minikube
 //
 type KfApp interface {
 	Apply(resources ResourceEnum, options map[string]interface{}) error